dev-11/direct-line-test/README.md

 }
 ```

-Please provide the source code, tests, documentations and any assumptions you have made.
+Please provide the source code, tests, documentations, and any assumptions you have made.

 Note: We are looking for the candidate’s “Software Engineering” ability not just the Python programming skills.